I knew he was black

 the way their grandfathers once discussed

-Somewhere in between,
+Somewhere in the years between,

-they stopped saying “Suh” and “Boy”
+men stopped saying, “Suh” and “Boy”

 and call each other

 Dressed in chinos and polo shirts,